 Companies that integrate Generative Conversational AI in one way or another into their business processes become conversational enterprises.
 They leverage the unique blend of chatting and talking human tendencies with advanced tech to reach their goals optimally.
 And as AI and ML improve upon their respective competencies to eventually reduce the “I don’t understand your question” scenarios, conversational enterprises will dominate the market.

 From paying taxes to reserving tables at a restaurant, consumers are increasingly turning to virtual assistants in their everyday lives.
 In fact, chatbots are no more limited to just using text as a means of communication.
 With the emergence of smart voice innovations, a complete virtual assistant is one that has an integrated voice interface.
 Brands should make the most of this trend to cement their relationships with both customers and employees as well as make their processes more efficient.

 However, this does not imply a thoughtless adoption of chatbots.
 Before adopting a chatbot, you should ask the following questions:

 - How do you wish to serve them?

 - What problem do you want to solve?

 Answering these questions can help you design the right architecture for your chatbot.
 Wondering what is architecture?
 To put it in simple terms, a chatbot architecture is the mechanics that operate a chatbot.
 It involves the coding required to automate conversations between your company and the end-user.
 It is a complex process requiring a lot of domain expertise.
-However, that should not put you off from implementing a chatbot; adopting a conversational AI platform such as A.ware could help you design a chatbot without coding from scratch.
+However, that should not put you off from implementing a chatbot; adopting a Generative Conversational AI platform such as A.ware could help you design a chatbot without coding from scratch.

 How to Build your Chatbot?